rancher/rke2/docs/cis_self_assessment.md

 **Result:** **Not Scored - Operator Dependent**

 **Remediation:**
 By default, RKE2 only sets `NodeRestriction,PodSecurityPolicy` as the parameter to the `--enable-admission-plugins` argument.
-No manual remediation is needed.
+To configure this, follow the Kubernetes documentation and set the desired limits in a configuration file.
+Then refer to RKE2's documentation for supply additional api server configuration via the `kube-apiserver-arg` parameter.

 #### 1.2.11
 Ensure that the admission control plugin `AlwaysAdmit` is not set (Scored)